 Emily pulled the car over to the side of the rough country road and squinted at the signs ahead of them.
 The sun had been behind thick clouds most of the afternoon, but was finally making an appearance just when it wouldn’t do much good.
 It was ten minutes before sunset and the road surfaces were already in twilight shadows.
 Only the upper half of the nearby pines and blue spruces were catching the day’s brief golden light.

 “Enjoy the sun while you can,” said Jada.
 “There’s supposed to be a big snowstorm moving in tomorrow.”

 “Uh huh.
 Not that big I heard...” mumbled Emily as she stared at her map.

 “Emily, are we lost?”

-Emily looked up from her map and gave a small sigh.
-"Nope.
-I know exactly where we are, right here..." pointing with her finger at the printout in her lap, "the intersection of Discovery and Lost Nation Roads."
+Emily looked up and gave a small sigh.
+“Nope.
+I know exactly where we are, right here...” pointing at the map display on her phone, “the intersection of Discovery and Lost Nation Roads.”